duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-4-1-validation.md

 ![figure01](../ef6/media/figure01.png)

-In the post back method of this Create view, Entity Framework is used to save the new blog to the database, but MVC?s client-side validation is triggered before the application reaches that code.
+In the post back method of this Create view, Entity Framework is used to save the new blog to the database, but MVC's client-side validation is triggered before the application reaches that code.

 Client side validation is not bullet-proof however.
 Users can impact features of their browser or worse yet, a hacker might use some trickery to avoid the UI validations.
 But Entity Framework will also recognize the Required annotation and validate it.

-A simple way to test this is to disable MVC?s client-side validation feature.
-You can do this in the MVC application?s web.config file.
+A simple way to test this is to disable MVC's client-side validation feature.
+You can do this in the MVC application's web.config file.
 The appSettings section has a key for ClientValidationEnabled.
 Setting this key to false will prevent the UI from performing validations.

 ```
     <appSettings>
-    ??? \<add key="ClientValidationEnabled"value="false"/>
+      \<add key="ClientValidationEnabled"value="false"/>
         ...
     </appSettings>
 ```